Joecstarr/thesis/sections/future_work/selection_projects.md

 In the introduction chapter @sec-intro-applications applications of knots to the hard sciences were discussed.
 When working in the hard sciences being able to sample with an understood distribution from a collection is important.
-Similarly to the above notational projects, describing and implementing random sampling methodologies is a class of extremely useful tabulation projects.
+Similarly to the previous notational projects, describing and implementing random sampling methodologies is a class of extremely useful tabulation projects.
 A project outline for random tangle sampling can be described as follows.
 In this project an undergraduate researcher will describe and implement a computational method